 The appellant has not disputed the unauthorized additional load detected in his premises.
-The appellant was penalized for the use of unauthorized additional load for the period from 8/2014 to 5/2015 for an amount of Rs.
-38,085.00.
-As per Regulation 153 (15) of the Kerala Electricity Supply Code, 2014, "Unauthorized additional load in the same premises and under same tariff shall not be reckoned as 'unauthorized use of electricity'.
+But raised objection against the penal bill issued for an amount of Rs.16,814.00 towards the unauthorized additional load.
+As per Regulation 153 (15) of the Kerala Electricity Supply Code 2014, "Unauthorized additional load in the same premises and under same tariff shall not be reckoned as 'unauthorized use of electricity'.

-On a perusal of the documents it can be seen that the allegation of the appellant is that the mahazar is prepared in the absence of site verification by the Assistant Engineer and the respondent has not produced any convincing evidence to disprove the allegation.
-In this background, when the genuineness of the mahazar is disputed, this Authority constrained not to rely on the mahazar, which is the crucial document for deciding the issue.
+On a perusal of the documents it can be seen that the allegation of appellant is that the mahazar is prepared in the absence of site verification by the Assistant Engineer and the respondent has not produced any convincing evidence to disprove the allegation.
+In this background, when the genuineness of the mahazar is disputed, this Authority constrained not to rely on the mahazar which is the crucial documents for deciding the issue.
 As per Regulation 151 of Supply Code, 2014, a site mahazar shall invariably be prepared at site and the same shall be handed over to the consumer or his representative at site immediately under proper acknowledgement.
-Here in this case, the respondent failed to produce a copy of site mahazar as per the Regulation and hence there is no justification in issuing such a penal bill without observing the mandatory provisions of the Act and Regulations.
+Here in this case, the respondent failed to produce a copy of site mahazar as per the above Regulation and there is no justification in issuing such a penal bill without observing the mandatory provisions of the Act and Regulations.